 See a Demo Classroom Debate for an example discussion.

 Rights and Roles

-In a Kialo discussion, there are 5 roles each user can have: Owner, Admin, Editor, Writer and Viewer.
+In a Kialo discussion, there are 5 roles each user can have: Owner, Admin, Editor, Writer, or Viewer.
 Each role gives the user different permissions, so it’s important to understand what each role can do (giving students the power to delete each other’s claims can sometimes be problematic!).
 The Participant Rights and Roles article outlines what each role has permission to do, as well as how to adjust roles in a discussion.

-Usually, students should have the Writer role in class discussions, while teaching staff have Owner and Admin roles.
+Usually, students should have the Writer role in class discussions, while teaching staff have the Owner and Admin roles.

 Organizing your students into teams allows you to save time while performing common tasks on Kialo, such as inviting students to discussions.
 When students are in a team, only the team needs to be invited to the discussion, rather than having to manually invite each student.
 See About Teams for more information.

 Common Processes on Kialo

 Creating Discussions and Inviting Students